gflohr/anki-chess-opening-trainer/description.md

 This extension creates a deck with chess openings from a collection of chess games in PGN format.
 If you select "white" as the colour, when importing the file, all black moves become questions, and all white replies to that move will become a reply.
-For "black" it it the other way round.
+For "black" it is the other way round.

 If you re-import a game collection, its contents will be merged into the deck.
 Positions that are no longer present in the game collection will be